Woman thinks QR code got hacked

 “The only option you have to get parking there is to scan the QR code, and then you have to put in all the information.
 You have to put in your license plate, and then it asks you for all your credit card information.
 So I did that, and it was not a problem,” said Lorenc.

-“I got the fraud notice on my on my phone, I got a text.
-So I had, at that point, call and let them know that, yes, it was not my purchase and I had to cancel the credit card.
-So, pretty much my whole lunch was interrupted, and then I had, you know, you have to go back and cancel all the stuff that credit card is on,” said Lorenc.
+“I got the fraud notice on my phone.
+I got a text.
+So I had, at that point, to call and let them know that, yes, it was not my purchase and I had to cancel the credit card.
+So, pretty much my whole lunch was interrupted.
+Then I had, you know, to go back and cancel all the stuff that credit card is on,” said Lorenc.

 She said she’s now out of a credit card.

-“I think it is important to let people know that this is going on, and I think it’s more common than people know so and I don’t know if the if they can change it, or if there’s any kind of protections they can put in,” said Lorenc.
+“I think it is important to let people know that this is going on, and I think it’s more common than people know,” she added.

 “They’re so good at this stuff, they would put a different code, and you wouldn’t even notice it.
 Their own QR code cover the one and it’s for the parking meter.
 You’re literally giving them all your information,” said Lorenc.